Sport Injury Clinic

 Sports Injury Rehabilitation Process

-- Pain and swelling management
+- Pain management

-- Weaning out of protected immobilisation when needed
+- Weaning out of the cast

 - Gentle exercises and strengthening